Kgotso-Koete/ConduitApp-back-end/README.md

 # How to run the code:

-The back end is deployed on Heroku, and the front end is deployed on [some cloud]().
-Here is the [demo](), and here is the production api link `https://intense-hollows-36762.herokuapp.com/api` that can be used with any front end for requests
+The back end is deployed on Heroku, and the front end is deployed on Firebase.
+Here is the [demo](https://conduit-by-kg.firebaseapp.com/), and here is the production api link `https://intense-hollows-36762.herokuapp.com/api` that can be used with any front end for requests

 ## 1: Download Postman API environment